Bill Fiske, Baron Fiske: Career

 When World War II broke out, Fiske was drafted as a specialist into the Civil Service where he founded the Society of Civil Servants.
 The war helped to energise him in politics generally and he unsuccessfully fought the constituency of Hornsey for the Labour Party in the general election of 1945.

 The next year saw Fiske elected to the London County Council for Hammersmith South, a seat previously held by the Conservatives.
 He lost his seat at the next LCC election in 1949, but remained a member when he was chosen as an alderman for a six-year term.
 He gradually became so enthusiastic about council work that, by 1955, it had eclipsed his previous ambitions to be elected to Parliament.
 (On becoming Leader of the GLC, he observed that "Here you see far more of the results of what you do than you can across the river.")
 In the 1956 New Year Honours, he was appointed a Commander of the Order of the British Empire (CBE).
 In 1955, he was elected as a councillor for the new seat of Barons Court, holding it until 1965.

 Fiske became popular among his colleagues in the Labour Group, and in 1960, was elected as Chief Whip, deposing Freda Corbet who had held the job for 12 years and was a close ally of the Labour leader Isaac Hayward.
 He was less popular among individual members of the Labour Party, and when the LCC was abolished, he was selected as a candidate for the new Greater London Council in Havering, which was marginal.
 He was however selected as the Leader of the Labour Group for the GLC elections.

 He fought the 1964 elections on traditional lines, campaigning on the record of the LCC in building new council housing which was regarded as good quality at the time.
-Despite predictions that the wider boundaries of the GLC would hand power to the Conservatives, Fiske was returned in his own seat and Labour won a comfortable victory.
+Despite predictions that the wider boundaries of the GLC would hand power to the Conservatives, Fiske topped the poll in his own three-seat constituency and Labour won a comfortable victory.
 When Labour won the general election later that year, Fiske was given a knighthood.

 In power, Fiske's administration treated the GLC as a version of the LCC with wider boundaries, which ignored the increased power of the new London Boroughs.
 Attempts to press GLC policy on unwilling boroughs were made but could now be resisted.
 The GLC also had to cope with increasing road transport problems because of the increase in the number of cars.
 Fiske proposed to increase charges for parking in inner London, with residents' parking permits required for those living in the zone, stating that he hoped more people would leave their car and use public transport.
 The scheme proved unpopular among car drivers.